Molecule Generation by Principal Subgraph Mining and Assembling: Experiments

 \subsection{Results}

-\paragraph{GuacaMol Distribution-Learning Benchmarks} The distribution-learning benchmarks incorporate five metrics on 10,000 molecules generated by the models. \textit{Validity} measures whether the generated molecules are chemically valid. \textit{Uniqueness} penalizes models when they generate the same molecule multiple times. \textit{Novelty} assesses the ability of the models to generate molecules that are not present in the training set. \textit{KL Divergence} measures the closeness of the probability distributions of a variety of physicochemical descriptors for the training set and the generated molecules. \textit{Fr\'{e}chet ChemNet Distance (FCD)} calculates the closeness of the two sets of molecules with respect to their hidden representations in the ChemNet trained for predicting biological activities.
+\paragraph{GuacaMol Distribution-Learning Benchmarks} These benchmarks evaluate four metrics on 10,000 molecules generated by the models.
+Since all methods introduce validity check into generation, they can always generate chemically valid molecules. \textit{Uniqueness} measures the ratio of unique ones in generated molecules. \textit{Novelty} assesses the ability of the models to generate molecules not contained in the training set. \textit{KL Divergence} evaluates the closeness between the training set molecules and the generated molecules in terms of the distributions of various physicochemical properties. \textit{Fr\'{e}chet ChemNet Distance (FCD)} calculates the closeness of the two sets of molecules with respect to their hidden representations in the ChemNet~\citep{preuer2018frechet}.
 Each metric is normalized to 0 to 1, and a higher value indicates better performance.
 Table \ref{tab:guaca_dist} shows the results of distribution-learning benchmarks on QM9 and ZINC250K.
-Our model achieves competitive results in all five metrics, which indicates our model can generate realistic molecules and does not overfit the training set.
-We present some molecules sampled from the prior distribution in Appendix \ref{app:mol_sample}.
+Our model achieves competitive results in all four metrics, which indicates our model can generate realistic molecules and prevent overfitting the training set.
+In addition, with the same vocabulary, H-VAE$^\ast$ surpasses HierVAE consistently, confirming the advantage of our two-step generation model over the one used in HierVAE.
+Moreover, even sharing the same two-step decoder, PS-VAE is still better than H-VAE$^\ast$ and F-VAE$^\ast$ consistently, which is probably because our constructed vocabulary discovers more meaningful and reusable patterns than H-VAE$^\ast$ and F-VAE$^\ast$.
+We have displayed some molecules sampled from the prior distribution in Appendix \ref{app:mol_sample}.